Learnware-LAMDA/Learnware/.github/PULL_REQUEST_TEMPLATE.md

 ## Types of changes
 <!---  Put an `x` in the boxes as follows. --->
 - [ ] This PR fixes bugs
-- [ ] This PR add new features
+- [ ] This PR adds new features
-- [ ] This PR update documentations or fixes typo
+- [ ] This PR updates documentations or fixes typo